dropbox/stone/docs/lang_ref.rst

 ======

 Annotations are special decorator tags that can be applied to fields in a Stone spec.
-Each annotation corresponds to an action that Stone will perform on the field.
+Built-in annotations correspond to actions that Stone will perform on the field, and custom annotations can be created to mark fields that require special processing in client code.
 Annotations can be stacked on top of one another in most cases.

 Currently, Stone supports the following annotations: